Michigan Marijuana Trafficking Attorneys

 The average sentence for federal marijuana trafficking cases is a little more than three years in jail.

 Facing a marijuana-related charge?
-Not happy with our current attorney?
+Unhappy with our current attorney?
 Request a free consultation now.